datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

     Dryad follows the recommendations of the [FORCE11 & COPE Research Data Publishing Ethics Working Group](https://zenodo.org/records/5391293) (6 Sep 2021).
 These include guidelines for contacting third parties, including not only the publishers of an associated <span role="emphasis" aria-describedby="term-desc">Scholarly Publication</span>, but also the institution(s) of relevant authors, if required.

-    Those who wish to see a <span role="emphasis" aria-describedby="term-desc">Dataset</span> on the Dryad Website taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact <a class="emailr" href="mailto:dev@null?subject=Takedown request" aria-label="Email Dryad help desk">gro.dayrdatad@pleh</a> providing the following:
+    Those who wish to see a <span role="emphasis" aria-describedby="term-desc">Dataset</span> on the Dryad <span role="emphasis" aria-describedby="term-desc">Website</span> taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact <a class="emailr" href="mailto:dev@null?subject=Takedown request" aria-label="Email Dryad help desk">gro.dayrdatad@pleh</a> providing the following:

     5. A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed;
     6. Identification of the work claimed to have been infringed, or, if multiple works at a single online site are covered by a single notification, a representative list of such works at the site;